-- 3. Students may petition for credit for the professional development requirement professional events and activities that are offered outside the School of Public Policy.
-To receive credit, students must submit an email request to the director of career services in advance of the event providing evidence of its relevance to the student's overall professional development.
+- requirements (b) and (c) herein mentioned.
+All events must be preapproved by the director of career services. - 3.
+Students may petition for professional development requirement credit for professional events and activities that are offered outside the School of Public Policy.
+To receive credit, students must submit an email request to the director of career services or assistant dean for admission and program relations in advance of the event providing evidence of its relevance to the student's overall professional development.
 Students will be required to satisfy requirements (b) and (c) from step 2 to receive credit.
 Events for which approval is not secured in advance will not be counted toward the requirement. - 4.
-Students who successfully complete all requirements will receive a grade of credit ("CR") in MPP 608 for that semester.
+Students who successfully complete all requirements by the deadline distributed by the director of career services will receive a grade of credit ("CR") in MPP 608 for that semester.
 Reflections submitted in conjunction with satisfying this requirement should meet the guidelines provided by the director of career services.
-Credit will be given only for activities attended for which reflections have been posted to the Courses system.
+Credit will be given only for activities attended for which reflections have been submitted meeting the guidelines and procedures distributed by the director of career services.
 Approval of the adequacy of the reflections submitted is at the discretion of the director of career services.
-Failure to complete eight professional development activities and to submit the required reflections by at least two weeks before the end of the term will result in a grade of incomplete for that semester.
-A grade of incomplete must be completed by the end of the following semester or it will become a grade of no credit ("NC") for the course.
-While the class carries zero (0) units of credit, students must successfully complete four semesters of MPP 608 in order to complete the MPP program.
-Failure to complete all four semesters will prevent a student from graduating.
+After the distributed deadline, the director of career services will notify the students of their professional development requirement credits.
+Appeals related to the professional development requirement may be submitted in writing to the assistant dean for admission and program relations.
+Appeals must be received no later than one week prior to the end of the semester.
+Decisions on appeals are final.
+Failure to complete the required number of professional development credits and to submit the required reflections by at least two weeks before the end of the term will result in a grade of incomplete ("I") for that semester.
+A grade of incomplete ("I") must be completed by the deadlines distributed by the director of career services by satisfying, at the discretion of the director of career services, (b) and (c) from step 2 or it will become a grade of no credit ("NC") for the course.
+A grade of no credit ("NC") following an incomplete ("I") grade may not be appealed.
+While the class carries zero units of credit, students must successfully complete MPP 608 in each semester they are enrolled in at least one uniteligible MPP course in order to complete the MPP program.
+Failure to comply will prevent a student from graduating.

 Note: It is the students' responsibility to plan their schedules in such a manner that they can satisfactorily complete this requirement.
 The School of Public Policy will offer an adequate schedule of approved events such that students can satisfy this requirement over the course of each semester.
+Policies and procedures will be distributed by the director of career services and/or posted online.
 If students have concerns about their ability to complete this requirement during a term, they should consult with the director of career services to make appropriate arrangements.